“...education as a mission to learn how to live well” - MacMurray

 At Black Firs we see everything that goes on in our School community as our curriculum and part of the ‘education’ of the whole child; we strive to be a collegial community of authentic learners.
 Our Schools curriculum is a 3-11 curriculum.

-The focus of this curriculum policy is to:
+The focus of this curriculum section is to:

 - Identify the intent of our curriculum; our philosophy and what we choose to include

 - Identify how well the curriculum is implemented through our identified priorities, expectations and procedures; how we deliver our curriculum through our Studywork approach

 - Identify the impact of our curriculum on student outcomes from a range of evidence in Studywork books, the child’s voice, progress Bookmarks, formal data and the views of coordinators, Governors and parents; why our children learn? …the so what?
 The learning outcomes.

 Black Firs is a child centred school.
 This places the child and their learning at the centre of our curriculum too, as teaching professionals, we adapt to suit their changing needs.
 We passionately believe that an individual’s life chances are enhanced by a broad, balanced and relevant education.
 The School has spent time to robustly evaluate and identify a curriculum offer which will secure the attributes every child needs in order to be given every chance to succeed.